Preparing for a Study Abroad Trip - Prior to July 1

 - A list of all participants and emergency contact phone numbers for each participant.

 - If non-credit travelers are allowed to join the study abroad course, they must each pay a liability insurance fee of $90.
-Each non-credit traveler must submit a liability insurance payment form and fee to the Office of Teaching and Learning with Technology located in Stoddard Hall, room 313.
+Each non-credit traveler must pay online or submit a liability insurance payment form and fee to the Office of Teaching and Learning with Technology located in Stoddard Hall, room 313.
 The form and fee may also be mailed to Texas Woman's University, Office of Teaching and Learning with Technology, PO Box 425649, Denton, TX 76204-5649.

 - Personal checks and cash are not accepted.